GichuriNdungu/alu-machine_learning/supervised_learning/transfer_learning/README.md

 - Despite recording high accuracies, the precision scores were as low as 40% for the resnet model, with the mobnet model demonstrating a slightly higher precision of 55% which is still significantly lower.
 - It is therefore imperative that the models are fine-tuned for better generalisations.
 - Upon further investigations, it is clear that the model's sample data is quite limited which likely affects the perfomance of the models.
-- Therefore, to better see/understand the effects of finetuning a model during transfer learning, the second dataset was applied at this stage and trained over five iterations.
+- Therefore, to better see/understand the effects of finetuning a model during transfer learning, the second dataset was applied at this stage and trained over 2 iterations.
 - fine tuning was also performed using this dataset

 ## Fine Tuning Process